Updated: Jun 30

-Labs don't tend to follow best practice or any security standards, they're quick dirty installations for developing and messing around.
+Labs don't tend to follow the best practices or any security standards, they're quick dirty installations for developing and messing around.
 Here's some food for thought the next time you're wanting to test Applocker or Windows Defender Application Control (WADC) aka Device Guard, you may wish to at least patch.
-For the most part deploying Domain Infrastructure, scripts and services works great, until Device Guard is deployed to an unpatched Windows 11 client.
+For the most part, deploying Domain Infrastructure, scripts and services works great, until Device Guard is deployed to an unpatched Windows 11 client.

 Run the script as Admin and point the Local GPO to Initial.bin following the help.

 Device Guard is set to enforced, no audit mode for me, that's for wimps, been here hundreds of times......what's the worse that can happen..... arrghhhhh.

 The first indication Windows 11 had issues was 'Settings' crashed upon opening.
 This isn't my first rodeo, straight to the eventlogs.